Fixed Targets

 Description

-APT Parameter Field Description - One to five keywords must be selected for each target.
-Descriptions are selected from a table depending on the selected APT Parameter Field Category (see the Table of Target Categories).
-APT Parameter Field Description is one of the fields used by archival researchers in searching through the Roman data archive; thus it is extremely important that the information be supplied by the observer who knows the intention for each target.
+Description - One to five keywords must be selected for each target.
+Descriptions are selected from a table depending on the selected Category (see the Table of Target Categories).
+Description is one of the fields used by archival researchers in searching through the Roman data archive; thus it is extremely important that the information be supplied by the observer who knows the intention for each target.

 Fixed Target Coordinates Parameters